CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 5 DCCF to CLC/Test Failover to CLC.md

 3. Wait till **Test Failover** and **Power On** complete, click on **Cancel** to close the wizard.
 If you click on **Finish**, the Test failover clone will be deleted.

-7. You can go to the **Active iSCSI Sessions** tab to modify the booting procedure, once the RDP port is open, you can log in to the recovery server to verdify the data consistancy.
+7. You can go to the **Active iSCSI Sessions** tab to monitor the booting procedure, once the RDP port is open, you can log in to the recovery server to verify the data consistency.

-8. To remove the Test Failover instance, right click the protection group and click **Delete Failover Clone**.
-This will shutdown the recovery server and delete the Test Failover clone.
+8. To remove the Test Failover instance, right-click the protection group and click **Delete Failover Clone**.
+This will shut down the recovery server and delete the Test Failover clone.

 The procedure is same for CLC/VMWare/Manual sites as source datacenters.